PWB97/Deepfake-detection/README.md

   python main.py -i input_path -r restore_from -g gpu_id
   ```

-- More parameters can be adjusted in `main.py`.
+- More parameters including the gamma of AUC loss can be found and adjusted in `main.py`.

 ## Training data preparation